Keeping your water heater well maintained and safe

 People almost never think about their water heater until they have to.
-However – whether it’s your water heater or your HVAC system – they require careful attention and maintenance in order to keep them running safely and efficiently.
+However – whether it’s your water heater or your HVAC system – they require careful attention and maintenance in order to keep your water heater well maintained and safe.

 Here are some tips to help you stay ahead of the curve and out in front of problems before they occur: